Define Your Photographic Testament to Refine and Strengthen Your Photographic Approach

 Before explaining its function and how to define it, it seems interesting to me to define the word testament.

 During the interview I mentioned in the first paragraph, the last question I was asked imposed itself on me as the definition of my own photographic testament.
-Finally, the question I had to answer could be translated as "What do I want to leave behind through my photographs? ».
+Finally, the question I had to answer could be translated as “What do I want to leave behind through my photographs?”

 I realized that by answering this question, I could strengthen my photographic why and my photographic artistry.
-If I can imagine the photographs I want to leave to those who appreciate and are interested in my work, I just have to create them.
+If I can imagine the photographs that I want to leave to those who appreciate and are interested in my work, I just have to create them.
 I had never thought of this photographic tool.
 It is so simple and so powerful.
 But as always, doing simple things is difficult and complex.

 Why do not you do the same?
-Simply take a sheet of paper or create a document on your computer and write your photographic will in a few lines.
+Simply take a sheet of paper or create a document on your computer and write your photographic testament in a few lines.
 With words you will define the photos you would like to leave as a testimony of your photographic activity.

 If you think about it, it is not much.
 When you consider that you can make them in less than an hour with your camera or cell phone.
 Yet, it will take you weeks, months or maybe years to create those photos that you will bequeath to posterity.

 You must imagine your photographic will as a photo album.
 You are telling a story: the story of your photographic life.
 You must put yourself in the shoes of those who will look at the photos in your album.
-They will turn the paper pages one by one thinking about you, your passion, the way you photograph.
+They will turn the paper pages one by one thinking about you, your passion, and the way you photograph.

 You must think of the spectators moved by your photos, escaping to other universes or to distant horizons only by looking at your photos.

-Your photographic testament is not your portfolio.
+Your photographic will is not your portfolio.
 The purpose of a portfolio is to present photographic work within a specific framework.
 You have to demonstrate your knowledge in a given photographic activity.
 What I propose is much more than that.
 Your photographic will is much broader than your portfolio.
 It is the story of your passion for photography.

 Creating a testament is a great exercise in style to help you create photos that are meaningful and personal to you.

-You Are Ready to Create Interesting Photos
+Are You Ready to Create Interesting Photos?

 I hope this article will allow you to approach photography from a new angle.
-I wanted to show you that defining your photographic testament will strengthen and refine your photographic why and your photographic approach.
+I wanted to show you that defining your photographic testament will strengthen and refine your “photographic why” and your photographic approach.

 I propose you some personal photos that I will add to my photographic will.